Nihilz/Todoey/README.md

 # Todoey

-This project is helping me explore how to store, update and retrieve data with DefaultValues, CoreData and then Realm.
+This project is helping me explore how to store, update and retrieve data with UserDefaults, CoreData and then Realm.